uzunian/uzunian/README.md

 # 💭About me

-- 💼 Full Stack Engineer & Data Scientist
+- 💼 Full Stack & AI Agentics Developer

-- 📈 Built AI Powered Youtube Summarizer, Soccer League Platform, Social Media Emoji Posting Platform, and Poker Game

 - ❤️ I enjoy working with all types of frameworks, and pushing the limits